nishanthprakash/PlagiarismDetector/PlagiarismDetector/README.md

 OUTPUT:

-The percentage of the manuscript content plagiarized from input file is output.
+The percentage of the input file content used in the manuscript file is the output.

 NOTES: